Mitch Garver Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have the eighth-ranked team ERA among all league pitching staffs (3.92).
+- The Giants pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- His last time out came on Wednesday against the Los Angeles Angels, when the lefty threw zero innings, surrendering three earned runs while allowing three hits.
+- The Giants have the seventh-ranked team ERA across all league pitching staffs (3.90).

-- The 34-year-old has an ERA of 4.01, with 4.8 strikeouts per nine innings, in 40 games this season.
-Opponents have a .248 batting average against him.
+- The right-hander last appeared on Sunday against the Oakland Athletics, when he went 5 1/3 innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.